 A downtown city square is the heart of a community.
 It is a place where people gather, spend time, and shop local.
 The demolition of the Warren County courthouse and replacement with the new justice center facility will have a significant impact on the appearance and function of the downtown square.

 DOWNTOWN SQUARE RECONSTRUCTION PROJECT UPDATES

-Phase 1 will begin on June 14, 2021.
+Phase 1 began in June 2021.
 Phase 1 includes a street closure on Salem Avenue between B Street and Buxton Street.
 Phase 1 includes West Salem Avenue between B Street and Howard Street, as well as North Buxton Street between West Salem Avenue and West Ashland Avenue.
 Roads included in Phase 1 will be closed to traffic and a temporary construction fence will be erected between the sidewalk and streets, allowing pedestrian traffic to continue on the sidewalks in Phase 1.
 Once street construction is completed, sidewalk construction will begin.
 Access to all businesses will be maintained throughout the project.
 It is anticipated that Phase 1 construction will be completed by mid-November.
 There are a total of 9 phases to the project.
 For a schedule of events, please visit the Project Timeline.